rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ```
 <html><body>content</body></html>
 ```
-and, when you double-click on the file, it should open in your browser and show a (rather minimal) page displaying the line <q>content</q>.
+and, when you double-click on the file, it should open in your browser and show a (rather minimal) page displaying the line "content".

 Dynamic webpages are built in a similar way, except rather than generating the pages in advance, the files sent to the visitor are generated as they are requested.
 A dynamic webpage will typically have a [database](https://en.wikipedia.org/wiki/Database) used to store the site information, and a web server which uses the database to generate content when requested by the user.